Who is Doug Mulford?

 You know what he did?
 He confessed to all the lies!

+For two hours, he performed a one-man show, delivering an Oscar-worthy act.
 Earlier, he told me he'd wired the money, now admitting that he hadn't.
 Then he said it was an ACH transfer and would arrive in a couple of days – spoiler alert: it didn't.
 Next, he claimed the bank needed to pull the money back.
 I'm no banking expert, but that's not how banks work, is it?

-Trying to bide my time as I sought legal counsel we came to a new arrangement.
+Trying to bide my time as I sought legal counsel, we came to a new arrangement.
 Doug vowed to repay me in $50,000 monthly installments, starting on October 13th.

 As the fateful day neared, I called Doug, and he dodged my calls and texted more lies.
 He finally told me he was walking into the bank, and I would have the wire in 20 minutes.
 It never came.